YOWCT/internal-red-tape-reduction-report/content/pages/chapter-3.md

 #### The problem: Low return on investment on low dollar value service contracts

 In general, procurement process steps are similar among departments and are already lean.
 Participants identified 11 common steps for a LDV service contract procurement, entitled "The Procurement Journey" In Service Design (Figu;·e 7).
 That said, an examination of the cost to a department of an LDV service contract in 2013 suggests that far too much time and effort is spent on implementing this type of contract.

+{{< reportimage title="Step 1: Identify Need" src="022-1.jpg" alt="" >}}

 Using Purchasing Activity Report (PAR) data as well as estimated time (touch time and cycle time as per the Lean method) provided by participating departments, the cost (in$ and FTE time) of an average service contract in a department is as follows:

+{{< reportimage title="Figure 4: Key Finding about the Average LDV Service Contract in a Department" src="022-2.jpg" alt="" >}}

 #### Root causes